-Figure 3: Sharing Applications, Data, and Insights Is an Investment Priority
+FIGURE 3: Sharing Applications, Data, and Insights Is an Investment Priority n = 340

-Source: IDC, 2023
+Source: IDC's Future Enterprise Resilience Survey, 2022

-Unlock Datasets to Expand Trusted AI/ML Capabilities
+Unlocked Data Sets to Expand Trusted AI/ML Capabilities

-Machine-learning algorithms are rapidly increasing their demand for more computation and larger datasets.
+ML algorithms are rapidly increasing their demand for more computation and larger data sets.
 IDC research shows that few organizations have enough internal data to achieve this on their own.
 Traditional ML approaches require centralized data collection and model training.
-Regulatory restrictions around data privacy, latency problems and high transfer costs are inhibitors to bringing larger datasets together, which in turn limits the training and fine-tuning of algorithms.
-Statutory Pseudonymization enables multiparty AI/ML models to be trained and processed in the cloud on a joint dataset from multiple organizations, without revealing the constituent datasets that would compromise data privacy.
+Regulatory restrictions around data privacy, latency problems, and high transfer costs are inhibitors to bringing larger data sets together, which in turn limits the training and fine-tuning of algorithms.
+Statutory Pseudonymization enables multi-party AI/ML models to be trained and processed in the cloud on a joint data set from multiple organizations, without revealing the constituent data sets that would compromise data privacy.